 “One hundred percent,” Madsen added.
 “There is no doubt in my mind it’s her.”

 Smidt recalled Adamcova eagerly wanting to travel to Ireland.
-Meanwhile, tourists in the Czech Republic said they saw her in in there on Sept.
-9. She told them she had traveled from Slovakia by train, and was planning to return to her family after exploring Croatia.
+Meanwhile, tourists in the Czech Republic said they saw her there on September 9.
+She told them she had traveled from Slovakia by train and was planning to return to her family after exploring Croatia.

 “She went on the trip alone,” the tourists said.
 “And because she feared a 14-day quarantine after arriving back in Slovakia, she turned off her phone and discarded her SIM card.”

 Locals were baffled, as Adamcova was armed with nothing but a pink sun hat, top, and pants, and somehow managed to traverse inhospitable terrain frequented by bears for nearly two miles to arrive at her destination.
 One local stated confidently that the woman “certainly could not swim that distance; it needs exceptional strength.”

 Croatian news services reported that Daniela Adamcova remained in the hospital as of Wednesday.

 After reading about the woman who was rescued from a Croatian island she can’t remember traveling to, learn about the message in a bottle that saved the lives of imperiled hikers.
 Then, read about the Thai oil rig workers who rescued a dog that had been swimming 135 miles offshore.